chillinflute/ChrisxSam-Planner/Formal Complaint Against Dan/Request for Senate Review of Complaint Regarding Mr Daniele Rosina.md

 Ms Campbell has provided a statement which is attached to this complaint: [[Amira Campbell Statement.docx]].

-### Regarding the Treatment of the Testimony of Sam Pollacc
+### Regarding the Treatment of the Testimony of Sam Pollacco

+Ms Pollacco similarly feels as if her testimony, supplied to the IO via email (see [[FW_ Complaint by Chris Hill.eml]]), was disregarded, as it seems to her to have had little impact on the presentation of the events by the IO in the report.

 ### Regarding Character Testimonies